Outbreak Of Gun Violence In Philadelphia Leaves 2 People Dead, 9 Others Injured In 6 Separate Shootings

 He was shot in the chest just after 1 a.m. on the 2600 block of Germantown Avenue in North Philadelphia.
 He is expected to survive.

-“The victim, after being shot, ran about a half a block to another business and that’s where police found him,” Chief Inspector Scott Small said.
+“The victim, after being shot, ran about a half a block to another business and that’s where police found him,” Philadelphia Police Chief Inspector Scott Small said.

 Download The New And Improved CBS Philly App!